Sgalaano/gitsearch/README.md

 #BDD
 Behavior- Our program should handle:	Input Example- When it receives:	Output Example- It should return:
-Search for user	Input "USER"	Display user: "USER" Search for user repository	Input "fuaad001/pig-dice"	Display user repository: USER'S REPOSITORY asdfghjk
+Search for user	Input "USER"	Display user: "USER" Search for user repository	Input "fuaad001/pig-dice"	Display user repository: USER'S REPOSITORY

 ##LICENCE
 MIT License Copyright (c) [2019] [Galaano Suleiman.]
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: